chapter-three/gss/README.txt

      must to be "Site Search Edition" (paid version of Google's Custom Search).

 - Module behavior
-  If the module is enabled, it will take over the search functionality on the site.
+  If the module is enabled and an API key is given, the module will take over the search functionality on the site.

 ---------------------------------------